nikimanoledaki/gitops-energy-usage-notes/README.md

+## Energy-efficient Kubernetes on baremetal

-## Energy Consumption: Comparing snowflake Kubernetes cluster with Flux-based GitOps clusters
+Case Study: Comparing the energy consumption of snowflake clusters and Flux-based GitOps clusters.

 ## Aims
-- Setting up a reference architecture for how to measure energy consumption
+- Set up a reference architecture for how to measure energy consumption
-- What is the environmental impact of GitOps?
+- Answer the question: What is the environmental impact of GitOps?
 - Measure energy consumption of Kubernetes components and architectures using cloud-native tools
-- Potentially create a reference architecture for how to measure cloud native processes with cloud native tools
+- Create (eventually) a sort of reference architecture for how to measure cloud-native processes with cloud-native tools

 ## Resources